 As it turns out, there is also a restaurant located underneath La Madeleine, so the plan was to stick around for a bite to eat.
 We were somewhat mislead by out trusty office manager as to the style and quality of this restaurant, however.
 It is a charitable restaurant serving… adequate meals (two choices of entrée, main, and a variety of mediocre desserts) for a whopping 16€, or 9€ with a year’s membership that costs 7€ (which, if you’re playing along, is also 16€).

-So we ate our very OK meal, tried not to swear (too much), and had a really hilarious time before heading back to the office.
+So we ate our very OK meal, tried not to swear (too much) under a church, and had a really hilarious time before heading back to the office.